AIEC Session formats

 ![]() |

-‘Inspire’ presentation (14 minutes)This presentation format provides the opportunity for a speaker to present on a particular topic for exactly 14 minutes.
-Presentations will be grouped with other presentations into a 60 minute session (maximum of four presentations per session), with only 1 minute changeover time in between presentations.
+'Inspire' SessionThis presentation format provides the opportunity for speakers to present on a particular topic for exactly 14 minutes.
+Presentations will be grouped with other inspire presentations into a 60-minute session (maximum of three presentations per session), with only 1 minute changeover time in between presentations.
 They are designed to be fast-paced, focused and content-heavy presentations.
 It's a great platform to present findings from a research project or a case study or showcase best practice.
-No question time is included.
-Presenters will be encouraged to network with delegates after the session in the Speaker Lounge or through braindates.
+The last 15 minutes of the session will be question time.
+Presenters are encouraged to network with delegates after the session or through Braindates.
 Number of speakers: 1 or 2 presenters |

 ![]() |